emurphy7/Odometer_project/README.md

 There are two trained graphs that can be used for the test - the one that is trained in the notebook and a model that I trained on the larger dataset.
 The model trained on the larger dataset will perform much better.

 **Post-Processing:**
 The values in some of these step may be changed to increase the accuracy of the model.
-Some examples of this are the threshold value(step 2), the closness percentage (step 5) and the exrapolation factor (step 6)
+Some examples of this are the threshold value(step 2), the closeness percentage (step 5) and the exrapolation factor (step 6)

 1. Filter bounding boxes that belong to non-digit character.
 2. Filter bounding boxes by the classification score (10% was used)